SarahADev/FE-news_ST/README.md

 ## Optimisations

+Pagination was included for the articles list to reduce the amount of data loading at one time, and to improve navigation for the user.

 Optimistic rendering and conditional rendering is used in this project for users to receive (render) immediate UI feedback when making calls to the api.
 For instance, when making a GET request, a loading message will conditionally render until those articles are fetched.
 When a user votes on an article, the vote count will increment before an api call is made, but decrement if that call fails.

-This project was designed mobile-first to account for a responsive display.
 With more time, I would like to add a light and dark mode to the app.

 ## Lessons Learned: